crate/crate/docs/general/dql/fulltext.rst

   The default boost is 1.

 :query_term:
-  This string is analyzed (using the explicitly given ``analyzer`` or the analyzer of the columns to perform the search on) and the resulting tokens are compared to the index.
+  This string is analyzed and the resulting tokens are compared to the index.
   The tokens used for search are combined using the boolean ``OR`` operator unless stated otherwise using the ``operator`` option.

 :match_type:
   Optional.
 Defaults to ``best_fields`` for fulltext indices.
 For